zx0r/ResilientNetworkArchitectures/README.md

 - **IP Leakage**: Misconfiguration can lead to the origin server's IP address being exposed through DNS records (e.g., MX records, TXT records for domain validation, historical DNS data), SSL certificate transparency logs, server-initiated outbound connections (e.g., for updates, NTP), or insecure application behavior on the decoy site.
 - **CDN Vulnerabilities/Cooperation**: Relying on a CDN introduces dependence on the CDN's security and policies.
 CDNs may be compelled by legal orders to disclose origin IPs or block traffic.
 - **Cost**: High traffic volumes through some CDNs can incur significant costs if free tiers are exceeded or if using paid features.
-- **Complexity**: Setting up and maintaining CDN integration adds layers of complexity to the circumvention infrastructure.
+- **Complexity**: Setting up and maintaining CDN integration adds layers of complexity to the secure access architectures infrastructure.
 - **Performance Overhead**: CDNs add at least one more hop.
 While edge caching can improve static content delivery, for dynamic proxy traffic, it can introduce minor latency.
 Choose CDN edge locations wisely.
 - **TLS Certificate Mismatches**: Ensure certificates are valid and correctly configured on both the origin and the CDN to avoid errors or security warnings.

-#### 6. Advanced Circumvention Techniques <a name="advanced-circumvention-techniques"></a>
+#### 6. Advanced secure access architectures Techniques <a name="advanced-secure access architectures-techniques"></a>

-Beyond standard protocol deployments, several advanced techniques enhance resilience against sophisticated censorship.
+Beyond standard protocol deployments, several advanced techniques enhance resilience against sophisticated.

 ##### 6.1 Bridge-based Systems <a name="bridge-based-systems"></a>

-Bridge-based systems act as unlisted entry points to a censorship circumvention network, making it harder for censors to block all access points.
+Bridge-based systems act as unlisted entry points to a secure access architectures network, making it harder for censors to block all access points.
 The Tor network's use of bridges is a prime example.

 ###### Technical Architecture